LaoZhuBaba/iapgo/README.md

 See: https://cloud.google.com/compute/docs/oslogin.
 If you use *oslogin* then *iapgo* attempt to work out your SSH account name and setup is generally easier.

-You will need to know the name the target GCE instance, what project it is in, and the zone to which it is deployed.
+You will need to know the name of the target GCE instance, what project it is in, and the zone to which it is deployed.

 You could find this information in Cloud Console or by running: